omikadze/SFRALabs/README.md

 ## Lab2: Finding an Error on a Controller

-If you had any problems in [Lab1](#Lab1-Creating-the-Hello-Controller) you can figure it out in two ways: using the Request Log, the Problem View or using DWithEase in your browser we installed before.
+If you had any errors in [Lab1](#Lab1-Creating-the-Hello-Controller) you can find their description in 'Log Files' in two places: using the Request Log in [Storefront Toolkit](#https://documentation.b2c.commercecloud.salesforce.com/DOC2/index.jsp?topic=%2Fcom.demandware.dochelp%2Fcontent%2Fb2c_commerce%2Ftopics%2Fstorefront_toolkit%2Fb2c_sftk_container.html) in top-left corner of your site page or using DWithEase Chrome extension we installed before.
+This log files display log entries related to the most recent request to the server from the storefront.
+Log entries related to requests to the server made while the Request Log is open are also displayed.

 **1. Use the Request Log:**
    1. Using the URL you bookmarked, invoke the Hello controller with a missing start node: *https://your-sandbox-name-dw.demandware.net/on/demandware.store/Sites-RefArch-Site/en_US/Hello-Show*